cocos/cocos-docs/en/advanced-topics/engine-customization.md

 ### 2.2 Initialize

-Once cloned or downloaded, enter the Cocos2d-x-lite engine folder and run:
+If you are not getting the Cocos2d-x-lite engine repository by **downloading** or **cloning** it, you can skip this step.
+If you are, you will need to enter the Cocos2d-x-lite engine path at the command line and run:

 ```bash
 # Enter the Cocos2d-x-lite engine path from the command line